NetherlandsWorldwide

 Civic integration examination in Lebanon

-If you want to come to the Netherlands for an extended period of time you may have to pass the civic integration examination abroad.
-Find out what you must do.
+Do you want to come to the Netherlands for an extended period of time?
+If so, you probably need to pass the civic integration exam abroad.
+Find out what you need to do.

-1. Verify whether you must take the exam
+1. Check whether you need to take the exam

-You do not have to take the civic integration exam abroad if you meet the conditions for exemption.
+You do not have to take the exam if you meet the conditions for exemption.

-The website of the Immigration and Naturalisation Service (IND) lists situations in which you do not have to take the exam.
+Find out in which situations you do not have to take the exam (IND)

 2. Prepare for the exam